ZilvinasAbr/next-typesafe/packages/next-typesafe/README.md

 - **Next.js** 15.0.0+ (App Router) and supports only async `params` and `searchParams`
 - **Zod** v3 or v4 should work.
 In future other libraries will be supported.

+## Future roadmap

+- Type-safe navigation with `params` and `searchParams`.
+- Middleware support for `createPage`: ability to run code before rendering the page component.
+- Support for other validation libraries (e.g. Valibot, Arktype).
+- Support for older Next.js versions.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.